-Make Battery Connections to Optional BMM
+Make Battery Connections to BMMD

-The optional Battery Management Module (BMM) provides a convenient and safe way to connect an external back-up battery to the modular power system.
-A high current Hydraulic-Magnetic circuit breaker (100A standard) provides over current protection, while an internal LVD contactor will disconnect the battery should it discharge below a safe level.
+The Battery Management Module (BMMD) provides a convenient and safe way to connect one or two external back-up batteries to the MPS Ultra system.
+Two high current hydraulic-magnetic circuit breakers (100A standard) provide over current protection, while an internal 150A LVD contactor will disconnect the battery string(s) should it discharge below a safe level.
+Both battery strings are routed through the same LVD contactor, so an under voltage condition will disconnect both battery strings.
 Internal battery current monitoring provides a full suite of remote battery charge monitoring features.